alexferreira/ember_rocks_mocha_testing/README.md

 Solution 1:

-find a good Karma ES6 Module preprocessor so that I could compile ES6 code like `import Resolver from 'ember/resolver';`, currently, it will have an **parse error** in the karma runner. so that I have to implement the *amd* style in `testing-spec.js`.
-But I could not include `./client/assets/build/application.js` and `./client/assets/build/template.js` to test any client side logic since those two files are already *amd* ready.
+Finding a good Karma ES6 Module preprocessor so that it could compile ES6 module code like `import Resolver from 'ember/resolver';`.
+Hopefully, any test files could import anything from the *Application* *./client* folder logic (ES6 styles) as needed.
+Currently, karma runner won't execute correctly with an **parse error** which it confused with `import` statement.
+In current implementation, I have to do the *amd* style in `testing.spec.js`.
+But I could not include `./client/assets/build/application.js` and `./client/assets/build/template.js` to test any client side logic since those two files are already *amd* ready which concated all the defines statement.

 Solution 2:

-I have implemented another task in *gulpfile.js*.
+I have implemented another gulp task in *gulpfile.js*.
 Line 318, `test` command.
 When you run `gulp test`, it will compile any ES6 modules in *./tests/client/*.spec.js* into a *amd* ready *./tests/build/*.spec.js* format.
-Then go to `./tests/client/karma-config.js`, shift the comment on line 4 and line 5.
+You need to do some configuration settings.
+Ex:  go to `./tests/client/karma-config.js`, shift the comment on line 4 and line 5.
 Well, it still won't work out of box since you need to add some es6 implemenation code there.
-Some addtional configurations are needed.

 Solution 3:

 It may have to switch to [testem](https://github.com/airportyh/testem) instead of [karma](https://github.com/karma-runner/karma).
-But I really really like **karma**, and I have a lot of successful stories with Karma runner without ES6 modules.
+But I really really like **karma**, and I had a lot of successful stories with Karma runner (without ES6 modules).

 ## Pull Requests or Sugguestions are needed